dmastrop/CD_jenkins_ansible_nexus/README.md

 NOTE once again that only the frontend of the application stack is deployed in this project.
 The rest of the stock will be deployed by ansible in a later project.

+NOTE that CD staging branch push will activate the second pipeline in jenkins to deploy artifact to staging CD production branch push will nto activate the third pipeline.
+This is done by using the parameter inputs above, BUILD and TIME to instigate the pipeline and put the artifact onto the production server.....

 # Prerequisites